- Grading Policies

 - the faculty member informs all students in the course about the opportunity for reevaluation.

 - If a student wishes to have a faculty member review his/her examination to confirm the numerical accuracy of a grade, the student must maintain anonymity with the faculty member and make such a request through the Office of the Registrar.
 The student must make this request within three months after the Registrar posts the final grade.

 - If a student wishes a faculty member to review his/her examination to confirm the accuracy of the faculty member’s evaluation of the student’s examination answers, the student must maintain anonymity and the faculty member must first inform all students in the course about the opportunity for reevaluation.
 The student can submit a written petition that requests a substantive reevaluation to the Office of the Registrar.
 The petition must include the student’s examination number and must NOT include the student’s name.
 The student must make this request within three months after the Registrar posts the final grade.

 - Submission of Grades

 - Grading spreadsheets will be provided to faculty members at the end of the semester.
 The Registrar’s Office distributes the spreadsheets via e-mail at that time to provide the most accurate data regarding the class.
 The grading sheets are provided automatically to help calculate the mean and median of the class when the faculty member enters letter grades.
 Remember to provide final letter grades for the course(s).
 Grades are due 30 days after the date of the final examination (or the due date of the final assignment.)
-Grades should be submitted to the Registrar’s office using the Grading Portal.
+Grades should be submitted to the Registrar’s office.